How to Extend a Working Holiday Visa for Canadian Backpackers

 Want to stay in New Zealand a little longer?

 If you are a Canadian citizen already in New Zealand with a working holiday visa, you can extend your 12-month visa to 23 months.
 In order to do this you simply need to manually fill out an application, get the relevant medical check, and send the application to Immigration NZ.
+We’ll explain it all this this guide to how to extend a working holiday visa for Canadian travellers.

 This is a great way to spend more time in the country, while working to fund your travels.
 Here is our guide to applying for a working holiday visa extension if from Canada.